Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Particulars Pricing Guidelines for Listed Companies Pricing Guidelines for Unlisted Companies

-Price for capital instruments issued by an Indian company to non-residents must not be less than Comply with the relevant SEBI guidelines Determine fair value through international pricing methodology, certified by CA, Banker, Cost Accountant, or SEBI Registered Merchant
+The price for capital instruments issued by an Indian company to non-residents must not be less than Comply with the relevant SEBI guidelines Determine fair value through international pricing methodology, certified by CA, Banker, Cost Accountant, or SEBI Registered Merchant

-Price for capital instruments from a resident in India to a non-resident must not be less than Follow SEBI guidelines or the preferential share allotment price per SEBI guidelines Establish fair value through international pricing methodology, certified by CA, Banker, Cost Accountant, or SEBI Registered Merchant
+The price for capital instruments from a resident in India to a non-resident must not be less than Follow SEBI guidelines or the preferential share allotment price per SEBI guidelines Establish fair value through international pricing methodology, certified by CA, Banker, Cost Accountant, or SEBI Registered Merchant

-Price for capital instruments from a resident in India to a non-resident must not exceed Adhere to SEBI guidelines or the preferential share allotment price per SEBI guidelines Calculate fair value using international pricing methodology, certified by CA, Banker, Cost Accountant, or SEBI Registered Merchant
+The price for capital instruments from a resident in India to a non-resident must not exceed Adhere to SEBI guidelines or the preferential share allotment price per SEBI guidelines Calculate fair value using international pricing methodology, certified by CA, Banker, Cost Accountant, or SEBI Registered Merchant

-Non – Applicability Of Pricing Guidelines Under FEMA Regulations
+Non-Applicability of Pricing Guidelines Under FEMA Regulations

 The pricing guidelines outlined in FEMA Regulations do not apply to investments in capital instruments by non-residents in India on a non-repatriation basis.
 Additionally, these pricing guidelines do not affect: